paulstephane/UPL_Accessory/README.md

 ![Screenshot](Card10.jpg)

-**Existing folders with a 2 digit prefix (01 to 99) in the USB key are automatically re-numbered sequentially from 01 to 99.
+**Existing folders with a 2 digit prefix (01 to 99) are automatically re-numbered sequentially from 01 to 99 each time the content of the key is displayed (or the Refresh button is clicked).
 Other folders are left unchanged.**

 Click on the second icon (folder with + sign) to **add a new folder** to the USB key.